mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSConvertToQ*
 ------------------

-The *SANSConvertToQ* algorithm is the most essential algorithm in the reduction chain.
+The :ref:`SANSConvertToQ <algm-SANSConvertToQ>` algorithm is the most essential algorithm in the reduction chain.
 It coordinates the final conversion from wavelength units to momentum transfer units.

 If a 1D reduction has been selected then the algorithm will perform the follow sub-steps: